allaud/bravado-quest/README.md

 * JS code quality
 * Search should be stateful (using browser url e.g. `/search/Boris`)
 * Application should be published online for testing purposes
-* Changes should be published in a fork